Rule-Making Activity

 Email: physical.therapy@doh.wa.gov

 This is a hybrid hearing.
 You can attend in person or virtually on Teams.
-Comments may also be submitted in writing.
+You may also submit comments in writing.

 In Person